mkromberg/hmon/ImplentationGuide.md

 Hopefully you can get an idea of what design choices have been made by playing a bit around with this Demo.

-### Necessary Setup
+### Setting up the connection

 Firstly we need to set up the protocol on the client side.
-The demo copies the Conga class from the distributed conga workspace, creates an instance of the Conga protocol, and computes the magic number used for the ```BlkText``` protocol:
+The client copies the Conga class from the distributed "conga" workspace, creates an instance of the Conga protocol, and computes the magic number used for the ```BlkText``` protocol:

 ```apl
 ⍝ AplSource/Init.aplf